mehulagg/gitlab/doc/administration/geo/setup/database.md

 For instructions about how to set up Patroni on the primary site, see the [PostgreSQL replication and failover with Omnibus GitLab](../../postgresql/replication_and_failover.md#patroni) page.

+### Configuring Patroni cluster for the main PostgreSQL database

+The main PostgreSQL database is a read-only replica of the primary node’s PostgreSQL database.

 If you are currently using `repmgr` on your Geo primary site, see [these instructions](#migrating-from-repmgr-to-patroni) for migrating from `repmgr` to Patroni.

 A production-ready and secure setup requires at least three Consul nodes, three